sano-jin/sano-jin.github.io/README.md

 ![image](lambda_fig.png)

 Lambda calculus is an absolute foundation of Functional programming languages.
-It is simple yet powerful enough to encode ALL the program runs on computers (as same as Turing Machine).
+It is simple yet powerful enough to encode ALL the programs run on computers (as same as Turing Machine).
 Input an expression and press run to get the full reduction graph.
 - [Try it on your browser](https://sano-jin.github.io/lambda/lambda.html)
 - [Source code](https://github.com/sano-jin/lambda)